I can honestly say I’ve never known anyone, artist or otherwise, more popular and respected than Ron Sherr.

 That’s a painting struggle.

 Also extraordinary was his modesty, unaffected by his talent.

 Class was never about him or his work; it was always about his students.
-He spoke freely of his own struggles as a young painter as he encouraged us to fight it out in a big tough city.
+He spoke freely of his struggles as a young painter as he encouraged us to fight it out in a big tough city.

 Bottom line is, you felt safe in Ron’s presence.

-While friends, family, and total strangers warned of the futility of making a career out of art, Ron left you feeling it was the most natural thing to do.
+While friends, family, and even strangers warned of the futility of making a career out of art, Ron left you feeling it was the most practical thing to do.

 And totally possible if you wanted it enough.